jakeshaw61/Punting-Brothers/README.md

 ## Credits

 ### Content
-- Icons take from Font Awesome
+- Icons taken from Font Awesome.
-- Image compressor
+- Image compressor - Optimazilla.

 ### Media
 - Images were taken from Shutterstock, Unsplash, Pexels and Pixaby.